1. Use picture nouns and action verbs

 Choose strong words to create a vivid image.
-Rather than describing a “house”, call it a “shack” or a “mansion”.
-Instead of “hitting”, write about “slapping” or “tapping”.
+Instead of describing a “house,” call it a “shack” or a “mansion.”
+Instead of “hitting,” write about “slapping” or “tapping.”

 When choosing your words, never use a fancy word when a plain word will work just as well.
-For example, if someone is “loquacious”, say they are “talkative”.
-If something is “humongous”, call it “large”.
+For example, if someone is “loquacious,” just say they’re “talkative.”
+If something is “humongous,” just call it “large.”

 This may seem to contradict the previous method, but hear me out.
 If your nouns and verbs are strong enough, you won’t need extravagant adjectives and adverbs.
 In fact, the more precise your noun or verb, the fewer adjectives and adverbs you will need.

 Here’s the next tip.
 Listen to this paragraph.
 The words are choppy.
 Everything is the same.
 It’s boring to read.
 People don’t like this.